|

 special diode will once again be triggered, diverting ESD through LASORB

 instead of through the laser diode.
-The reaction time of LASORB is between
+The theoretical reaction time of LASORB is between

 200 and 800 picoseconds, so it is fast enough to react to nanosecond-level